 Jesus taught that Almighty God is our “heavenly Father”.
 The Jews had never comprehended God in such a loving way, the disciples must have got a shock.
 But since that ancient day, we can call upon Him as our heavenly Father.
 The heavenly Father who cares for our physical, emotional, and spiritual needs.
 Abraham and his early descendants never knew God as their heavenly Father.

 What is the relationship between the fatherly concept of God and concentration?
 We come across situations where we are not in a mood to pray.
 We can do our best to concentrate, but that doesn’t work.
-The root of the problem is we concentrate in prayer, not in God.
-We instead of concentrating in prayer must concentrate on God and his fatherly personality.
+The root of the problem is we concentrate on prayer, not on God.
+Instead of concentrating on prayer, we must concentrate on God and his fatherly personality.
 Just think about the one you’re talking to, the one who has promised to be available to you as you talk and listen in dialogue.

 Suppose you are told that the president of the United States was on the phone waiting to speak to you.
 Can you imagine saying “I don’t feel much like speaking with him now”?
 You’d say, “Give me that phone!”
 The point is prayer becomes an exciting exercise if we concentrate on the person we’re talking to.
 By following this principle one can have a real conversation with his heavenly father.
 Concentrate on God and his qualities and his sovereignty.

 2. “H” – “Hallelujah/Praise”